LukasFuchs/GeoModBox.jl/docs/src/man/examples/RTI_growth_rate.md

 )
 ```

-Let's set the parameter for an initial cosinusoidal tracer perturbation for a two-layered model.
-For the benchmark analysis, the range of wavelenghts is defined as well.
+The parameters for an initial cosinusoidal tracer perturbation are defined for a two-layer model.
+For benchmarking purposes, a range of wavelengths is specified.

 ```Julia
 # Define Initial Condition ========================================== #